 Make a mound of the flour on your work surface, scoop a well in it, and dribble the lard and salt into the well.

 Note: At the course, we made five–rather than ten piedine–so the amounts shown are halved.Continue to 4 of 10 below.

 Make a Dough Ball

-Mix well, and add enough hot water for the dough to hold together, but not too much.
+Mix well and add enough hot water for the dough to hold together, but not too much.
 At the most a cup, though do so gradually, because if the dough is too moist you'll have to add more flour, and that will toughen the dough.
-Work everything into a ball and knead energetically for 5-8 minutes, or until the dough is smooth and elastic.
+Work everything into a ball and knead energetically for five to eight minutes or until the dough is smooth and elastic.
 Because of the lard in the dough, there should be no problems with the dough's sticking to your work surface.

 05 of 10